-In year three, students will work with faculty to complete an Evidence-based Quality Improvement DNP project/product based on AACN’s The Essentials of Doctoral Education for Advanced Nursing Practicein collaboration with a clinical agency or organization local to the student.
+Students will work with faculty to complete an Evidence-based Quality Improvement DNP project/product based on AACN’s The Essentials of Doctoral Education for Advanced Nursing Practice in collaboration with a clinical agency or organization local to the student.

 In the final year of the program, students will continue clinical training and complete online course content.
 Learners will come to the FSU campus for an evaluative OSCE and final Project Exposition; students will also complete a comprehensive exit exam prior to graduation (HESI).